 Is CBD addictive?
 NO. CBD is nonaddictive and safe when your CBD products are reputably sourced.
 Unfortunately, because the benefits of consuming CBD are becoming more and more known many companies are flooding the CBD market with poor quality and ineffective products.
 Choose reputable companies that offer organically grown, full spectrum CBD.

 Does CBD have side effects?
 CBD rarely has side effects when using the commonly recommended doses of anywhere between 2.5mg to 1500mg.
 However, studies have found possible side effects include: Drowsiness Diarrhea Increases or decreases in appetite

 Minus diarrhea, these sides effects could potentially be beneficial depending on the reason you’re taking CBD in the first place.
 Often CBD users are using CBD to help them get higher quality sleep.
 The majority of studies currently available were performed for treatment of epilepsy and psychotic disorders.
 Here, the most commonly reported side effects were tiredness, diarrhea, and changes in appetite/weight.
 In comparison with other drugs, used for the treatment of these medical conditions, CBD has a better side effect profile.

+Where can I purchase the best CBD products?
 As more and more scientific studies are released on the benefits of CBD more and more products are hitting the consumer market.
 Be careful, Right now you can purchase and a wide variety of CBD products online and in some health foods stores across the country.
 As with all supplements, it’s important to consider the quality, extraction, storage and manufacturing methods before purchasing a product.
 Many supplements on the market today are ineffective and a complete waste of money because they simply aren’t of quality ingredients or have poor extraction methods making them ineffective at best.